MapInfo TAB and MIF/MID¶

 This driver is built-in by default

 MapInfo datasets in native (TAB) format and in interchange (MIF/MID) format are supported for reading and writing.
-Starting with GDAL 2.0, update of existing TAB files is supported (append of new features, modifications and deletions of existing features, adding/renaming/deleting fields, …).
+Update of existing TAB files is supported (append of new features, modifications and deletions of existing features, adding/renaming/deleting fields, …).
 Update of existing MIF/MID files is not supported.

 Note: In the rest of this document “MIF/MID File” is used to refer to a pair of .MIF + .MID files, and “TAB file” refers to the set of files for a MapInfo table in binary form (usually with extensions .TAB, .DAT, .MAP, .ID, .IND).